-Project KIDS is a special performance audit of the Office of the State Auditor that integrates financial, operational, and performance data to improve data-driven decision making in Utah K-12 public education.
+Project KIDS is an award-winning, special performance audit of the Office of the State Auditor that integrates financial, operational, and performance data to improve data-driven decision making in Utah K-12 public education.

 Transaction-level expenditure data for each local education agency (LEA) is queried from the Transparent Utah database, and transaction-level payroll data is obtained from each school district.

 Detailed course enrollment data and student-level demographic data is obtained from the Utah State Board of Education (USBE).

 Standardized test scores, AP scores, and student GPAs are obtained from the Utah State Board of Education (USBE).